Beth and Marc Goldberg Professor of Law

 King and Levine also report a more-or-less equally strong relationship between economic growth and the proportion of credit allocated to private rather than state-owned enterprises.

 Even heavily regulated commercial banks are capable of promoting growth.
 Take early U.S. national banks.
-They were required to back every $90 of their outstanding notes with government bonds, and prohibited from having branches that would have made it far easier for them to diversify their loan portfolios.
+They were required to back every $90 of their outstanding notes with $100 in government bonds, and prohibited from having branches that would have made it far easier for them to diversify their loan portfolios.
 Yet, according to Scott Fulford, their presence in a community sufficed to increase per capita production there by 10 percent!
 (See as well this more recent study by Chenzi Xu and He Yang.)
 Tragically, the post-bellum South proved the opposite point: because northern states got the lion's share of early national bank charters, the total number of which was strictly limited, the South long found itself bereft of banks, and suffered corresponding underdevelopment.

 Of course the tremendous growth of securities markets since the start of the 20th century has dramatically reduced banks' relative importance as a source of business funding.
 But this hasn't made bank lending unimportant, or less productive.
 A 2015 study takes advantage of the "natural experiment" consisting of the partial removal, in 1994, of barriers to interstate branch banking, to study the effect of improved access to bank credit on firm-level productivity.
 It finds that the change led to a significant increase in the productivity of firms located in states that allowed out-of-state banks to cross their borders, with smaller firms experiencing the greatest gains.
 Bank lending also continues to enhance business productivity in other industrial economies.
 For example, a recent IMF study using Italian data finds "sizable, persistent, and robust" effects of increased bank credit growth on Italian firms' productivity.